Swanand01/feedboard/README.md

 9. Click on CREATE.
 10. You will now get your `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`.
 Copy them to your `.env` file.

+## Deployment

+To deploy this project please refer to DEPLOYMENT.md.

 ## Contributing

 We welcome contributions from the community!
 If you'd like to contribute to Feedboard, please follow these steps: